christiansievers/memorial.sh/how_to_make_run_as_system_service.md

 # Make the script run as a system service

-Once you know [how to run it](Readme.md), it's a good idea to make sure that the script runs continuously, and restarts automatically after a power failure.
+Once you know [how to start it](Readme.md), it's a good idea to make sure that the script runs continuously, and restarts automatically after a power failure.
 To do that, we'll use `systemd` to run it as a system service.
 First, we're going to define the service that calls the memorial.sh script.
 The service definition must be in the `/lib/systemd/system` folder:

 ```
 cd /lib/systemd/system/